JonasMoss/kdensity/README.md

 parametric start `start`.
 You can optionally specify the `support` parameter, which is used to find the normalizing constant.

-The following example uses the  data set plots both a gamma-kernel density estimate with a gamma start (black), the fully parametric gamma density (red), and an ordinary `density` estimate (blue).
+The following example uses the  data set.
+The black curve is a gamma-kernel density estimate with a gamma start, the red curve a fully parametric gamma density and and the blue curve an ordinary `density` estimate.
 Notice the boundary bias of the ordinary `density` estimator.
 The underlying parameter estimates are always maximum likelilood.

 ``` r
 library("kdensity")